Bryan Aldave

-Bryan Maximiliano Aldave Benítez (born 29 September 1983) is a Uruguayan footballer who plays for Peruvian club Cultural Santa Rosa as a forward.
+Bryan Maximiliano Aldave Benítez (born 29 September 1983) is a Uruguayan former footballer who played as a forward.

 Club career

 Born in Montevideo, Aldave graduated from hometown's Montevideo Wanderers, and made his senior debuts in 2000, with the club in Segunda División Profesional.
 In January 2004 he joined Primera División side Rocha.

 In January 2005 Aldave moved abroad for the first time of his career, signing with Venezuelan Primera División side Estudiantes de Mérida.
 In June, however, he moved teams and countries again, joining Cobreloa in Chilean Primera División.

 Aldave returned to Uruguay in January 2006, back to former club Rocha.
 After 1 1/2 seasons with the club, he moved back to Venezuela, signing with Trujillanos.
 On 15 January 2008 Aldave left South America and joined Premier Soccer League side Mamelodi Sundowns in South Africa.
 Despite appearing regularly for the side, he was transfer listed in August, and subsequently left the club in January 2009, returning to Estudiantes de Mérida.

 In the 2010 summer Aldave moved to fellow top divisioner Zamora; in January of the following year, however, he switched teams and countries again, joining Nacional Potosí in Liga de Fútbol Profesional Boliviano.
 On 7 March 2012 Aldave signed with Deportivo Pasto, but left the club in August after appearing only once, and joined Sud América, back to his homeland.

 On 13 January 2013 Aldave moved to Monagas, being released on 17 June.
 On 14 August he signed with Fénix.

 On 11 January 2014, after being sparingly used by Fénix, Aldave moved back to Nacional Potosí.
 After finishing the campaign as the club's topscorer, he joined Portuguesa in May, with the deal being effective in July.

 On 25 December 2014, after suffering relegation with Lusa, Aldave joined Persiba Balikpapan in Indonesia.
 He left the club in February of the following year and returned to his home country and Sud América in the following month, with the side back to the top level.